upa/nosh/README.md

 `set`, `interfaces`, `eth0`, `address`, and `10.0.0.1/24`, are tokens.
 Each token has one or more leaf tokens and may have `action`.
-In this example, token `set` may have leaf tokens of `firewall`, `system`, and `vlans`.
-Token `10.0.0.1/24` may have an action that assign the address to an interface.
+In this example, token `set` may have leaf tokens of `firewall`, `system`, `vlans`, and so on.
+Token `10.0.0.1/24` may have an action that assigns the address to an interface.

 You usually type `tab`, `space`, or `?` to print possible completions with descriptions.
-If you do this with the exaxmple command line `set interfaces`, the CLI shows like:
+If you do this with the example command line `set interfaces`, the CLI shows like:

 ```